bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

 To verify the DNS setting is operational, you can run ``nslookup <DNS name added in Azure configuration>`` from your local Linux shell.

-This will ensure that when you scale the replica set later, other MongoDB members in the replica set can reach this instance.
+This will ensure that when you scale to different geographical zones, other Tendermint nodes in the network can reach this instance.

-.. _start-the-mongodb-kubernetes-service:
+.. _start-the-mongodb-kubernetes-service-tmt:

 Step 6: Start the MongoDB Kubernetes Service
 --------------------------------------------

-  * This configuration is located in the file ``mongodb/mongo-svc.yaml``.
+  * This configuration is located in the file ``mongodb/mongo-svc-tm.yaml``.

   * Set the ``metadata.name`` and ``metadata.labels.name`` to the value
     set in ``mdb-instance-name`` in the ConfigMap above.